 Injury hindering Ian Stewart’s chances of making Cubs’ roster

-Shortstop Starlin Castro (hamstring) and utility man Brent Lillibridge (groin) look ready to play, Sveum said, and are scheduled to return to the lineup Wednesday after the day off.
-“I feel good,” Castro said.
+--Shortstop Starlin Castro (hamstring) and utility man Brent Lillibridge (groin) both look ready to play, Sveum said, and are scheduled to return to the lineup Wednesday following Tuesday’s scheduled off day.